bluebanquise/bluebanquise/roles/core/ssh_client/readme.rst

 is in /etc/hosts or DNS, ssh and so Ansible will always use the management network of the target host.

-Also, keep in mind that when redeploying a host its SSH key changes, which requires to remove the former host key from the known_hosts file, then add the new key.
+Also, keep in mind that when redeploying an host, its SSH key changes, which requires to remove the former host key from the known_hosts file, then add the new key.
 It is possible to achieve this with the commands below: